V01D-NULL/MoonOS/README.md

 # Future features:
 - A simple heap
-- A memory allocator which acts as a wrapper for vmm and pmm (haven't decided on the type yet (slab, buddy, bitmap, linked list, etc))
 - Paging
 - APIC
 - ACPI
-- TTY  (Using VESA, NOT vga)
+- Userland support
+- Multitasking
+- SMP
 - Many hardware drivers including but not limited to:
 	- Network cards
 	- ATA
 	- GPU's
 	- And much more
-- Simple userland mode
-- A small libc for the userland
+- A libc for the userland
+- Setting up a webpage for the doxygen docs (hosted by github)

 # This is currently being working on:
-- Optmizing the bitmap pmm with a linked list for faster allocation and dealloction of memory + it's better for non-contiguous memory
-- HTML Doxygen kernel and library documentation
-- Setting up a webpage for the doxygen docs (hosted by github)
+- vmm

 # Directory walkthrough:
 - libs/   	  --  Here you will find kernel libs and ports.
 (Planning on putting things like bash and Doom in this lib/ folder)